JohnTelford/GPT/docs/References/iterative_development/programming _languages.md

 ---

-Markdown is the programming language [MkDocs](mkdocs.md) uses for creating websites, not the standard browser HTML,CSS, and JavaScript languages.
-These programming languages are strict foreign language requiring developers to know the languages and are able to use them.
-Markdown is written using spoken languages

 HTML can be embedded in Markdown.
 There's no need to preface it or delimit it to indicate that you're switching from Markdown to HTML.
 [MkDocs](mkdocs.md) also has configuration options to support CCS and JavaScript.

 Using Markdown is different then using a word processing editor.
 In an application like Microsoft Word, you click buttons to format words and phrases, and the changes are visible immediately.
 Markdown isn’t like that.